 - Representation of Deloitte Consulting LLP in a breach of contract case alleging failure to properly perform under an information-technology agreement governing the design and configuration of a software system resulting in settlement of all claims.

 Ms. Henry is Co-Chair of the firm’s Los Angeles-Area Diversity Committee (2012 to present).
 She was recognized by the Los Angeles Times as a 2023 Diversity, Equity, Inclusion, and Accessibility Visionary and received the CenterForce 2023 Diversity, Equity and Inclusion Leadership Award.
 Ms. Henry was also recognized as a finalist for the Community Impact Award (Large Company) at the 2023 Los Angeles Business Journal Diversity, Equity & Inclusion Awards.
-In addition, Ms. Henry is a member of the firm’s Well-Being Committee and Los Angeles Community Affairs Committee and previously served on the firm’s Associates Committee.
+In addition, Ms. Henry is a member of the firm’s Hiring Committee, Well-Being Committee and Los Angeles Community Affairs Committee and previously served on the firm’s Associates Committee.
 Ms. Henry currently serves on the Leadership Council of Public Counsel (2012 to present), the Diversity, Equity, and Inclusion Committee of Duke University School of Law (2022 to present), and formerly served on the Law Alumni Association Board of Directors of Duke University School of Law (2014 to 2020).
 She is also a member of the American Bar Association, the Los Angeles County Bar Association, the Association of Business Trial Lawyers, the John M. Langston Bar Association, and the Black Women Lawyers Association of Los Angeles.